spraakbanken/sparv-pipeline/docs/developers-guide/utilities.md

 # Utilities

-These utility functions, classes and constants can be imported from `sparv.util`, e.g.:
+Sparv has a number of utility functions, classes and constants that are not specific to any particular module.
+They are imported from `sparv.util`, e.g.:
 ```python
 from sparv.util import UTF8
 ```